13 Health Benefits Of Dragon Fruit And How To Eat It

 4. May Help Stabilize Your Blood Sugar

 Dragon fruit can reduce blood sugar levels.
 This could be helpful for people who are pre-diabetic or diabetic.
 Research shows that the glycemic control of dragon fruits is dose-dependent.
 This means that as the amount of dragon fruit consumed increased, the blood sugar levels decreased (15).
-This hypoglycemic property of dragon fruit can help in regulating glucose levels in the blood.
+This hypoglycemici XAn individual with low blood sugar, a condition where the blood glucose levels drop below the normal range (70 mg/dL). property of dragon fruit can help in regulating glucose levels in the blood.

 However, consuming too much dragon fruit can also lead to adverse effects as it has been found to induce insulin resistance in mice (16).
 Insulin resistance can lead to obesity.